wp-plugins/svg-support/readme.txt

 == Changelog ==

+= 2.1.2 =

+* Cleaned up trunk, tags and readme.txt to show correct changelog and update notice.

 = 2.1.1 =

-* Fixed JS file conditional - worked in local testing but not live
+* Fixed JS file conditional - worked in local testing but not live.

 = 2.1 =